Samagra-Development/Samagra-Website/src/pages/amritseries/antyodaya-saral.md

 title3: What was life like before Antyodaya Saral?
 backgroundMap: /img/haryanaMap.png
 infographic1:
-  - img: /img/gosugam-infographic1-img1.png
+  - img: /img/citizen.jpg
-  - img: /img/group_1.jpg
+  - img: /img/citizencard1.jpg
-  - img: /img/group_2.jpg
+  - img: /img/citizencard2.jpg
-  - img: /img/group_3.jpg
+  - img: /img/citizencard3.jpg
-  - img: /img/group_2.jpg
+  - img: ""
-  - img: /img/group_3.jpg
+  - img: ""
 infographic2:
-  - img: /img/gosugam-infographic2-img1.png
-  - img: /img/gosugam-infographic2-img2.png
-  - img: /img/gosugam-infographic2-img3.png
+  - img: /img/official.jpg
-  - img: /img/gosugam-infographic2-img4.png
+  - img: /img/official1.jpg
-  - img: /img/gosugam-infographic2-img3.png
+  - img: /img/official2.jpg
-  - img: /img/gosugam-infographic2-img4.png
+  - img: /img/official3.jpg
 title4: What was the journey of Antyodaya Saral in the Governance Matrix?
-newsdescription1: "Scheme and service delivery in Haryana shifted from being ‘Comatose’ with low ‘political salience’ and low ‘system capacity’ to ‘Battle Ready’ with high ‘political salience’ and high ‘system capacity’.
-Political salience for transforming scheme and service delivery in Haryana increased from 2017 to 2018 (corresponding to the ‘Shooting Star’ quadrant), leading to the launch of Antyodaya Saral as an initiative.
-From 2018 to 2019, system capacity was built via transformation of the state machinery on the people, process and infrastructure fronts.
-The state’s digital infrastructure was built in the form of an online platform to streamline scheme delivery through a single window on top of physical infrastructure in the form of Saral Kendras as citizen touchpoints.
-High political salience, galvanized the people and processes in the system to work in a mission-mode driving multi-department coordination for all citizen-centric scheme delivery in an efficient and timely manner. "
+newsdescription1: "In our view, scheme and service delivery in Haryana shifted from being ‘Sleeping Giant’ with low ‘political salience’ and high ‘system capacity’ to ‘Battle Ready’ with high ‘political salience’ and high ‘system capacity’.
+The system already had decent capacity with a well-oiled NIC with strong leadership and decent work on e-District implementation in the state under which some schemes/services had been made accessible at the district/subdivision/tehsil level in physical centres.
+Further investment was made in system capacity especially on technology front by building an online platform that could be used directly and in assisted mode.
+Further capacity was built on physical infrastructure front where physical centres were revamped - made state of the art & single window.
+Processes were put in place to run this strengthened system.
+Political salience for transforming schemes and service delivery in Haryana increased from 2017 to 2018 leading to the launch of Antyodaya Saral as an initiative which further streamlined the scheme-service delivery in Haryana. "
 newsdescription2: ""
 newsletterBtn: Read Newsletter
 motionGraphic: null